wp-plugins/gigpress/readme.txt

 * User-level access restrictions for use
 * hCalendar markup for each show
 * Outputs XHTML-compliant, semantic markup
-* Fully internationalized - comes with Brazilian Portuguese, French, Italian, Norwegian Bokmål, Norwegian Nynorsk, Spanish and Swedish language files
+* Fully internationalized - comes with Brazilian Portuguese, French, Italian, "Book" Norwegian, "New" Norwegian, Spanish and Swedish language files

 == Installation ==